Meera-N/20CYS404-Android-Application-Development/team8/README.md

 # Team-8 : Timer App

-Our timer App is a simple and user-friendly timer application, that allows users to set countdown timers and provides notification alerts when the timer finishes.It’s designed with clean UI and easy functionality
+Our Timer App is a simple and user-friendly timer application, that allows users to set countdown timers and provides notification alerts when the timer finishes.It’s designed with clean UI and easy functionality

 ## Team Members
 | Name | Register Number |